mikirinkode/KotakMovie-DicodingMADE/README.md

 # KotakMovie-DicodingMADE
 A movie catalogue app that implement clean architecture, MVVM, Hilt, ROOM, Coroutines, Flow.
-This project is also was a submission for Dicoding Class Menjadi Android Developer Expert.
+This project is also a submission for Dicoding Class Menjadi Android Developer Expert.

 <br>